The Bankruptcy Means Test

 Step 1: Income

 The first part of the means test compares your "current" monthly income to the median income in your state for a household of your size.
-(You can find links to each state's median, and other state-specific bankruptcy resources, by selecting your state from the list on our Bankruptcy in Your State page.)
+(You can find links to each state's median, and other state-specific bankruptcy resources, by selecting your state from the list on our Bankruptcy in Your State page--although you should verify the accuracy of the figures because they regularly change.)
 If your income is less than the median, you may use Chapter 7; if not, you must do some more calculations to figure out whether you're eligible.

 (Learn more about what constitutes current monthly income for the bankruptcy means test.)